sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/jpg/tikz.png" width="500"/>
 </p>

 but to let VSCode to compile this, this is not fun at all.
 This large amount of nested environment, it takes *[latexindent](https://ctan.org/pkg/latexindent)* to auto-indent them for almost five seconds, and then compile them by *pdfLaTeX* takes about 5 more seconds.
-That's not efficient at all, escepically when you want some instant feedback for some small changes.
+That's not efficient at all, especially when you want some instant feedback for some small changes.

 However, by using Inkscape, you only need to type(Ok, not quite, you don't need to type them out actually, you'll see) the following: